adner/SemanticKernelMcp/README.md

 Build everything: `dotnet build`

+Go to the web app folder: `cd LlmBenchmark`

 Run the web application: `dotnet run`

-The demo can now be accessed on [https://localhost:7163/frame](https://localhost:7163/frame) .
+The demo can now be accessed on [https://localhost:port/frame](https://localhost:port/frame) .

-Individual models can be accessed on for example [https://localhost:7163/?model=o4-mini](https://localhost:7163/?model=o4-mini) .
+Individual models can be accessed on for example [https://localhost:port/?model=o4-mini](https://localhost:port/?model=o4-mini) .